 Eventually, you will need a commercial Episerver license for testing and production environments.
 You can order a time-limited demo license for evaluation purposes from the Episerver License Center.

 Later on, when you want to explore more advanced features like multi-site and language support, and to test deployment locally, you will need a more production-like development environment using Internet Information Services (IIS).
-See Required IIS features on how to configure IIS to work with Episerver.

 When testing deployment and backup and restoring of databases, it is also recommended to install either SQL Express or SQL Server Developer Edition and Management Studio.